View the schedule of classes to determine course offerings by semester.

 For students in all disciplines who wish to develop control and confidence in critical thinking and persuasive writing.
 Instruc tion centers on the analysis and production of written arguments on issues of current interest or enduring importance that are enriched by cross-disciplinary perspectives and multiple points of view.

-An opportunity to write memoir.
+In a workshop setting, an opportunity to write memoir.
 Students read and study memoirs by contemporary authors to become familiar with the many possibilities available to writers working in this form.
-Also focuses on issues relevant to the writing of memoir, including craft and technique, memory and truth telling, and interior and exterior significance.
+Also focuses on issues relevant to the writing of memoir, including craft and technique, memory and truth-telling, and interior and exterior significance.

-A study of famous journalists and journalistic writing, including analysis of the style, language and ideas of writers who have gone beyond basic reporting to break new ground.
+In a workshop setting, provides an opportunity to write creative journalism and study famous journalists and journalistic writing, including analysis of the style, language and ideas of writers who have gone beyond basic reporting to break new ground.
 Requires a professional approach to journalistic writing.

 In a workshop setting, students are introduced to a wide range of poems that serve as models for their own writing.
 This intensive reading, writing and feedback experience helps students deepen their imaginations and develop their craft as poets.